Killing Cancer Cells: The Science of Apoptosis By Cannabis

 The result of all of these functions happening simultaneously is massive.
-One way or another, the cannabinoids present in the body bolster the natural defences that have been shut down by cancer.
+They show that the cannabinoids present in the body bolster the natural defenses that cancer shuts down.

 What we know, without a doubt, is that cannabis can help fight cancer by helping shrink tumors and impeding their growth.
 And that’s, frankly, pretty darn impressive.
 It can also help patients cope with the side effects of chemotherapy and radiation.

 While the science might not have progressed to the point that we can say “cannabis cures cancer,” it has undoubtedly progressed to the point that we can say “cannabis can help cancer patients.”
 Cannabis’s powers cover nausea relief, pain relief, countering depression, and, as some argue, helping connect people to themselves at times they find themselves devoid of spirituality.
 These are all things cancer patients 9and their families) desperately need.